 Susie and I did a live performance to open my exhibit in Tokyo.
 This performance was done as an offertory to generate a “gift economy” in gratitude to those who helped me to get my career in Japan started.
 The performance included live painting, but with a surprise ending that “gave away” art at the end.
 I was influenced, in part, by Yoko Ono’s performance of cutting up a map, distributing the pieces and asking the recipients to come back later to re-connect.
 It was also an homage to Sen no Rikyu, the 16th century tea master, whose art redefined communication in a war-torn, strife filled Japan.

 After Japan, Susie was on her way to the Philippines, where she is working on a project to preserve the heritage arts of Philippino Kulintang gongs, creating a documentary overlapping the disappearance of heritage crafts and traditions with the endangered King Eagle, the national bird of the Philippines.
 She has asked me to participate in the project, to add animated images to the footage.
 The preservation of culture and nature thus can lead to the creation of new art.

 Thus refracting in the pools of water in the avant-garde venues of New York, the Philippines and Tokyo, Susie’s drumbeat resonates humanity, continuing to draw those who are willing to listen to the quiet heartbeat from the womb of progressive art.
 Every time we collaborate, the sound of her gongs grows within me, pointing me to an invisible reality, to what the Celts called “Thin Spaces,” a space between heaven and earth.
-I am glad my wife and I stopped to listen to the slender Asian woman at the Chelsea Gallery.
+I am glad I stopped to listen to the slender Asian woman at the Chelsea Gallery.
 I am moved to be lead by the heartbeat of the unborn to collaborate.